WillemVervoort/Chun/Readme.txt

 This is a shared folder on the cloud for Floris, Chun and Willem to work on papers for Chun

-newest version is chap3_paper_revision.Rnw a sweave file for Rstudio.
+The original version is chap3_paper_revision.Rnw a sweave file for Rstudio.
-This version has code blocks that were used to generate the figures This is a revision version of the JoH paper to be submitted to Regional studies
+This version has code blocks that were used to generate the figures

-Submitted to JoH was LandSurfaceEffects_localrainfallWRRsubmit.Rnw This version has no code blocks
+The current last version is the version for PeerJ, ignore any older versions, they will be deleted soon